garykac/woven/docs/spell-list.md

 Category: Defend Mage, Move Other Tendril

-Place a CHARGE on this spell.
+When cast: Place a CHARGE on this spell.

-Defend 1.

-When CHARGEd and another mage's TENDRIL is in the same location or adjacent to one of your TENDRILs, you may move their TENDRIL 1 space.
+While charged: Defend 1.
+At the end of your turn, if another mage's TENDRIL is in the same location or adjacent to one of your TENDRILs, you may move their TENDRIL 2 spaces.
+If there are multiple candidates, choose one for each charge on this spell.

 ### Plains Walker
 ```